shwandere/shwandere.github.io/_posts/2025-11-11-creating-mind-map-for-research.md

 1) how one approach is carried out till now in combination with another approach
 2) how the combination of these approaches is beneficial for the problem
 3) doing experiments with them

 Keep iterating these steps even in parallel and keep the speed of failure at max.
 Thats what research is.
+This is a slow process but I think it should work.
+Basic fundamentals still apply :
+1) Building foundational knowledge
+2) Pattern recognition in problem and solution
+3) Thinking strategically in the process.